larry-athey/lora-cmd-ctrl/README.md

 The LCC mission control server can schedule scripts to run at specific times on specific days.
 However, in the case of single board computers such as the Raspberry Pi _(or clones)_ this requires the addition of a real time clock module to be added if the server is isolated from the internet.

 ### Scripting
 LCC remote control commands and scripts are completely open ended and are easy to create.
 Scripts can contain up to 16 sequential commands and run as a single shot instance or may run repeatedly.
-Scripts can also call another script at the end of its run, which means you can actually string an endless number of commands together.
+Scripts can also call another script at the end of its run, which means you can actually string an endless number of commands together. _(LCC receiver modules have a cache that can hold 16 commands at a time.)_